If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Different Title Menu

-The Game Genie code PENNGLAA re-enables an earlier version of the international title menu for the Japanese version of the game.
+The Game Genie code PENNGLAA re-enables an earlier version of the international title menu on the Japanese version of the game.
 It seems that the title for the game was going to be "Revenge of the Dragons" at some point.
 The Game Genie code AANNAIEA-AENNGLEA re-enables the Japanese version of the title menu for the international versions of the game.

 Glitched Copyright Screen